 What are Pluripotent Stem Cells and Where Can They be Found?
 (1)

-Pluripotent stem cells are undifferentiated cells able to proliferate and mature into the three germ layers that form a human being– endoderm, mesoderm, and ectoderm – giving origin to several tissues and organs.
-There are two kinds of pluripotent stem cells: embryonic pluripotent stem cells (ESCs) and induced pluripotent stem cells (iPSCs).
+Pluripotent stem cells are undifferentiated cells (“yet-to-develop” into their final destiny). able to proliferate and mature into the three germ layers that form a human being– endoderm, mesoderm, and ectoderm – giving origin to several tissues and organs.
+There are two kinds of pluripotent stem cells: embryonic stem cells (ES cells) and induced pluripotent stem cells (iPS cells).

 Why are Pluripotent Stem Cells Important?

-Embryonic and induced pluripotent stem cells have the potential to provide unprecedented opportunities for therapies against intractable diseases and devastating injuries.
+Embryonic and induced pluripotent stem cells ( IPS cells) have the potential to provide unprecedented opportunities for therapies against intractable diseases and devastating injuries.

 They have been explored as a treatment for severe and painful human ailments such as spinal cord injuries, Type I Diabetes, age-related macular degeneration, Parkinson’s disease, amyotrophic lateral sclerosis, Alzheimer’s disease, heart disease, stroke, burns, cancer, and osteoarthritis.

-With their potential for unlimited proliferation, ESCs and iPSCs are a vast source of potentially any type of human cell, but they come with several challenges.
+With their potential for unlimited proliferation, ES cells and IPS cells are a vast source of potentially any type of human cell, but they come with several challenges.
 Let’s walk through some of them.

 The Challenge – and Art – of Maintaining Pluripotency in Culture